Dr Nicholas Morton's research focuses on the history of the Crusades and the Medieval Near East between the tenth and the fourteenth centuries.

 Dr Morton joined Nottingham Trent University in 2009.
 Formerly he taught at Queen Mary University (UL), Royal Holloway (UL) and Swansea University.

-Dr Morton is a member of the History and Heritage Research Group.
+Dr Morton is a member of the Centre for the Study of Religion and Conflict.

 Specific areas of interest:

 - The history of the Crusades and the Military Orders (Templars, Hospitallers, Teutonic Knights etc.),

 - The history of Near Eastern and Central Asian societies, such as: the Fatimid Empire, the Seljuk Turks and the Mongols,

 - Cross-cultural and inter-faith relations in the Medieval Near East,